 The Commission considers that proposals for actions no longer than 18 months and requesting a contribution from the EU of up to € 0.1 million would allow this specific challenge to be addressed appropriately.
-For grants awarded under this topic as a result of proposals submitted for the final deadline of 14 October 2020, the costs will be declared based on the lump sums of a fixed total amount of EUR 0.1 million for each grant, as authorised by decision of the authorizing officer responsible.
-12 Details of the lump sum funding pilot scheme are published on the Funding & Tenders Portal together with the specific Model Grant Agreement for Lump Sums applicable.
+For grants awarded under this topic as a result of proposals submitted as of 9

+October 2019, the costs will be declared based on the lump sums of a fixed total amount of EUR 0.1 million for each grant, as authorised by decision of the authorizing officer responsible.
+Details of the lump sum funding pilot scheme are published on the Funding & Tenders Portal together with the specific Model Grant Agreement for Lump Sums applicable.